We are a Reformed, Evangelical church in Huntsville/Madison, AL that exists to honor God, love another, and serve our city.

 Jason Cherry is an elder at Trinity Reformed Church, as well as a teacher and lecturer of literature, American history, and economics at Providence Classical School in Huntsville, Alabama.
 He graduated from Reformed Theological Seminary with an MA in Religion and is the author of the book The Culture of Conversionism and the History of the Altar Call, now available on Amazon.
 He is husband to Traci, who is proficient at blessing others, and father to Anily and Gaby, who are gifted in the art of laughter.

-Larson and his wife, Bethany, have 6 children (number 7 is due in November!).
+Larson and his wife, Bethany, have 7 children.
 They were high school sweethearts in Texas and spent the first 10 years of their marriage in Moscow, ID, where Larson graduated from New St. Andrew’s College and Bethany from Washington State University.
 Larson is the CEO of Sycamore Independent Physicians – a healthcare staffing company focused on Emergency Medicine.

 Drew Hicks is married to Alysia.
 They have four children, Johnna(8), Molly(6), Grady(3) and Maren(5 mos).
 Drew works in operations at a firetruck company.